isomerpages/moe-ast-moehc/index.md

 description: Brief site description here
 image: /images/logo.svg
 permalink: /
-notification: From 27 Dec to 15 Jan, some segments of the gallery will be closed for gallery maintenance.
+notification: From 27-31 Dec, the gallery will be closed for maintenance.
 sections:
   - hero:
       title: Welcome!